 The first step is to learn about the different triggers that intensify these problems.
 By understanding the triggers better you can dig deeper to find out the root cause of your triggers.
 If the problems are triggered in certain situations, you can avoid the situations and thus decrease the chances of stress appearing.

 2) Relaxation Techniques

 Relaxation Techniques used for anxiety and depression disorders often include meditation and mindfulness.
 Yoga is something that teaches different breathing techniques and also helps with staying fit.
 Meditating and doing Yoga have helped me relax and relieve my symptoms of anxiety and depression.
-I’ve learned some quick and easy yoga exercises that I can do in a few short minutes at a time.
+I’ve learned some quick and easy yoga exercises that I can do in a few short minutes at a time that help relax me.